DASL-Lab/data-treatment-plant/README.md

 After processing, I usually `gzip` all the files in the groutput folder.
 R and Python will both load gzipped files just fine and it saves a lot of disk space.

+Note that there are many checks to see if the files already exist (compressed or uncompressed).
+The script can be interrupted at any time; re-running will pick up where it left off.

 ## Stage 2: Output

 The `effluent.R` script processes the data according to my particular needs: